-Tip: Sweet marjoram attracts beneficial insects and butterflies to the garden.
+Tip: Sweet marjoram will attract beneficial insects and butterflies when used as a border in the garden.

 How to Plant:

-Start indoors 6-8 weeks before the last frost.
+Start indoors under plant grow lamps 6-8 weeks before the last frost.
 Sow seeds just beneath the surface of the soil.
-Seeds will germinate in 10 days.
-Plant out after the danger of frost has past.
-Space plants 8 inches apart in all directions.
+Seeds will germinate in about 10 days.
+Set the seedlings in the garden after all danger from frost has passed (see How to Plant Seedlings in the Garden).
+Space plants 10 inches apart in all directions.
+If high humidity levels are a problem in your planting area, it is best to space plants further apart to encourage good air circulation.
 Begin harvesting 5-6 weeks after transplanting outdoors, or when plants are growing vigorously.
-No fertilizer is necessary for this hardy plant.

 Pick marjoram anytime after the plants are 3 inches tall.
-Picking shoots before the flowers open gives the best flavor.
+Harvesting herbs before the flowers open gives the best flavor.
 Marjoram is highly aromatic and its taste improves with drying.
-To dry, tie the cuttings in small bunches and hang upside down in a well-ventilated, dark room.
-When dried, remove the leaves from the stems and store whole.
+To dry, tie the cuttings in small bundles and hang upside down in a well-ventilated dark room.
+When dry, remove the leaves from the stems and store whole.
 Crush or grind just before use.

 Insects and Disease:

-Tip: Prevent plant diseases by providing good air circulation around crops and water on bright sunny mornings, to allow the leaves to dry by evening.
+Prevent plant diseases by providing good air circulation around crops and watering on bright sunny mornings.
+This gives the leaves plenty of time to dry before evening.